Charles Maurras

 Charles-Marie-Photius Maurras (/mɔːˈrɑːs/; /fr/; 20 April 1868 – 16 November 1952) was a French author, politician, poet and critic.
 He was an organiser and principal philosopher of Action Française, a political movement that was monarchist, medievalist, conservative, corporatist, integralist, nationalist, traditionalist, and counter-revolutionary.
-Maurras also held anti-capitalist, anti-communist, anti-liberal, anti-Masonic, anti-Nazi, anti-Protestant and antisemitic views.
+Maurras also held anti-capitalist, anti-communist, anti-liberal, anti-Masonic, anti-Nazi, anti-Islam, anti-Protestant and antisemitic views.
 His ideas greatly influenced National Catholicism and integral nationalism, and led to the political doctrine of Maurrassisme.

-Raised Roman Catholic, Maurras went deaf and became an agnostic in his youth, but remained anti-secularist and politically supportive of the Catholic Church.
+While raised Roman Catholic, Maurras went deaf and became an agnostic in his youth, but remained anti-secularist and supported the Catholic Church solely for political reasons.
 An Orléanist, he began his career by writing literary criticism and became politically active as a leading anti-Dreyfusard.
-In 1926 Pope Pius XI issued a controversial papal condemnation of Action Française, which was swiftly repealed by Pope Pius XII in 1939.
-Maurras was elected to the Académie Française in 1938, and later expelled in 1945.
+In 1926, Pope Pius XI issued a papal condemnation of Action Française.
+In 1927, several of Maurras's works were put in the Index of Forbidden Books, Action Française became the first newspaper ever to be placed on the Catholic Church's list of banned books, and AF members were forbidden from receiving the sacraments; the ban would later be lifted by Pope Pius XII in 1939.

 In 1936, after voicing death threats against the socialist politician Léon Blum, Maurras was sentenced to eight months in La Santé.
-While imprisoned he received the support of Marie-Pauline Martin, Henry Bordeaux, Pius XI and up to 60,000 sympathetic citizens.
-During the Second World War Maurras opposed Nazi Germany and Fascist Italy, but supported Vichy France, believing that Free France was a puppet state of the Soviet Union.
+Maurras was elected to the Académie Française in 1938 and later expelled in 1945.
+During the World War II Maurras opposed Nazi Germany and Fascist Italy, but supported Vichy France, believing that Free France was a puppet state of the Soviet Union.
 He explained his support for Vichy, writing: "As a royalist I never lost sight of the necessity of monarchy.
 But to enthrone the royal heir, the heritage had to be saved."
 After Vichy's collapse he was arrested and accused of complicity with the enemy.
 Following a political trial he was convicted of incitement to murder, and received Indignité nationale and a life sentence.
 In 1951, after falling ill, he was transferred to a hospital and subsequently received a medical pardon.
 In his final days he reverted to Catholicism and received the last rites shortly before his death.

 As a political theorist and major right-wing intellectual of 20th-century Europe, Maurras significantly influenced right-wing and far-right ideologies, anticipating some of the ideas of fascism.
 He has been described as the most important French conservative intellectual, and has directly influenced a large number of politicians, theorists, and writers on both the left and right.
 Maurras' legacy has remained controversial to this day.
 Critics have derided him as a "fascist icon", while supporters, including Georges Pompidou, have praised him as a prophet.
-Others, including Macron, have taken a nuanced approach, with Macron stating: "I fight all the antisemitic ideas of Maurras, but I find it absurd to say that Maurras must no longer exist."
+Others, including Emmanuel Macron, have taken a nuanced approach, with Macron stating: "I fight all the antisemitic ideas of Maurras, but I find it absurd to say that Maurras must no longer exist."